The State of Sex Toys + Industry Statistics

 Methodology

 The analysis was done through data aggregation and averaging.
 Where multiple sources were available with data discrepancies a weighted average was used.
 This was based on a subjective measure of the reliability of individual datasets – giving more weight to more reliable datasets.
-Data treatment and analysis were conducted in Stata 16.0/IC, and both do-file and the dataset is available upon request for researchcenter@bedbible.com.
+Data treatment and analysis were conducted in Stata 16.0/IC, and both the do-file and the dataset are available upon request for researchcenter@bedbible.com.

 References